WHAT LEVEL DO I SIGN MY SKATER UP FOR?

 We offer learn to skate classes for ages 3 and up.

-All of our classes run on an annual basis every 7 weeks.
-Classes are held on Monday and Saturday evenings.
+All of our classes run on an annual basis every 6 to 7 weeks.
+Classes are held on Monday evenings and Saturday mornings.

-Classes include a 1x a week 30 minute instructed lesson, free skate rental for your 30 minute class, and 7 free practice passes to skate with during a public session.
-Cost is $129.
+Classes include a 1x a week 30 minute instructed lesson, free skate rental for your 30 minute class, and 6 or 7 free practice passes to skate with during a public session.
 Late registration fees ($20) will apply.

 Customers seeking Private or semi-private ice skating lessons information: At any time you are allowed to seek a private lesson coach for skating instructions.
 Beginner thru advance skaters.